ItaloCunhaBueno/FMST/README.md

  - CONCURRENT: how many mirrors to be evaluated at the same time.
  - SAVE_LOCATION: where to save the temporary packages and at the end, the Results.txt.
 Leave blank <code>''</code> for the default, wich is <code>/$home/$user/Downloads</code>

+## Be advised ##

+I made this script for personal use, I'm sharing it AS IS because it might help somebody.
+I do not pretend to give any form of help or update the script in any way.